JosefNemec/PlayniteDocs/docs/manual/library/games/faq.md

 3. Check if the game is present in `Main menu` > `Settings` > `Import exclusion list`
 4. Check that you don't have a filter enabled (via the filter panel) as explained in the previous section which would prevent games from being shown.

+### Can I put manually added game into specific "Library"?

+You can't, manually added games will always appear under `Playnite` library.
+Library field specifically refers to a library plugin responsible for a game.
+Forcing a game into "library" would break things because responsible library plugin would have no idea how to handle that game.

+As an alternative you can use `Source` field which is user configurable.

 ### I uninstalled a library plugin but its games are still there, why?

 Uninstalling a library plugin **does not** remove its games.
 Playnite never removes automatically removes a game that has already been imported to your library.